MoodPrism/dashboard/README.md

 #### How to start

-paste this command to the console, in the repository's root directory
+paste these commands to the console, in the repository's root directory

 ```
 npm install